 \section{Real-world applications}

-Core-periphery structure has been observed in many empirical studies across different disciplines and applications.
-One of the most common places to find CP structure is in infrastructure networks.
-For example,\footnote{This example derives from a transport-based view of CP structure as it's based on shortest paths between nodes.} every traveler from a small city knows that airport networks have CP structure since, to travel to most places, the first flight is to a large airport and then the second flight is the destination of interest.
+Core-periphery structures have been observed in many empirical studies across disciplines.
+One of the most common applications where CP structures arise is in infrastructure networks.
+For example,\footnote{This example derives from a transport-based view of CP structures as it is based on shortest paths between nodes.} every traveler from a small city in the United States knows that airport networks have a CP structure since, to travel to most places, the first flight is to a large airport and then the second flight is the destination of interest.
 Alternatively, those who live near large airports can easily fly to other large airports as well as to small airports.
 In this case, large or ``hub" airports make up the core and all other airports comprise the periphery.
 This structure has been formally studied in \cite{kojaku2017}, \cite{lordan2017analyzing}, \cite{lordan2019core} and \cite{naik2021}.
 One of the interesting findings from \cite{naik2021} is that hubs for Southwest Airlines (MDW and DAL) do not appear in the core of their analysis which means that Southwest may not use the same route structures as other airlines, i.e., funnelling all flights to their respective hubs.